mark-codes-stuff/ballchasing_replay_uploader/README.md

 I've tested this a fair amount and haven't managed to break it yet, but if you did run into any repeat issues you can try the below steps.

-To stop PS from just closing the window if the script errors out, run PowerShell from the script directory (shift + right-click > Open PowerShell window here), or open PowerShell and cd to wherever you have the script saved e.g.:
+The script should pause to let you read any errors it throws up.
+If for any reason it doesn't do this, run PowerShell from the script directory (shift + right-click > Open PowerShell window here), or open PowerShell and cd to wherever you have the script saved e.g.:

 cd ""C:\Users\xxxxxxxxxx\Downloads\"